Q&A With A Colorado Star Chef: Lachlan Mackinnon-Patterson

 What defines Colorado's food scene and sets it apart?

-Now, unlike a decade ago, people are seeking out Colorado as a place to create and open many kinds of restaurants from all over the country.
-Ten years ago, Colorado was a place where people were from here or grew up here.
+People seek out Colorado as a place to create and open many kinds of restaurants from all over the country.
+Years ago, Colorado was a place where people were from here or grew up here.
 Now, it’s a national destination and people are relocating here from all over the place.
 It’s raising the bar for the food scene, because these people moving to Colorado are bringing new ideas from all over the country.

 Any Colorado food trends to watch out for?